Loudsrl/TelegramDebugger/README.md

 # TelegramDebugger
-A simple yet effective way to debug apps, receive a message to your personal telegram bot instead of the boring, old console in xcode.
+A simple yet effective way to debug apps, receive a message to your personal telegram bot instead of the boring, old console.
 This way you can debug even when you are not in front of the computer.

 ## Requirements